-The financial report of the Shire of Leonora which is a Class 3 local government comprises general purpose financial statements which have been prepared in accordance with the Local Government Act 1995 and accompanying regulations.
+The financial report of the Shire of Leonora which is a Class 3 local government comprises general purpose financial statements which have been prepared in accordance with the Local Government Act 1995 and accompanying regulations

-Section 6.4(2) of the Local Government Act 1995 read with the Local Section 6.4(2) of the Local Government Act 1995 read with the Local Government (Financial Management) Regulations 1996 prescribe that the financial report be prepared in accordance with the Local Government Act 1995 and, to the extent that they are not inconsistent with the Local Government Act 1995, the Australian Accounting Standards.
-The Australian Accounting Standards (as they apply to local governments and not-for-profit entities) and Interpretations of the Australian Accounting Standards Proposed Interpretations of the Australian Accounting Standards Board except for disclosure requirements of:
+Local Government Act 1995 requirementsSection 6.4(2) of the Local Government Act 1995 read with the Local Government (Financial Management) Regulations 1996 prescribe that the financial report be prepared in accordance with the Local Government Act 1995 and, to the extent that they are not inconsistent with the Local Government Act 1995, the Australian Accounting Standards.
+The Australian Accounting Standards (as they apply to local governments and not-for-profit entities) and Interpretations of the Australian Accounting Standards Board except for disclosure requirements of:

-- AASB 7 Financial Instruments Disclosures AASB 16 Leases paragraph 58 AASB 101 Presentation of Financial Statements paragraph 61 AASB 107 Statement of Cash Flows paragraphs 43 and 45 - AASB 116 Property, Plant and Equipment paragraph 79 AASB 137 Provisions, Contingent Liabilities and Contingent - Assets paragraph 85 AASB 140 Investment Property paragraph 75(f) - AASB 1052 Disaggregated Disclosures paragraph 11 AASB 1054 Australian Additional Disclosures paragraph 16
+• AASB 7 Financial Instruments Disclosures

+- AASB 16 Leases paragraph 58 AASB 101 Presentation of Financial Statements paragraph 61 - AASB 107 Statement of Cash Flows paragraphs 43 and 45 AASB 116 Property, Plant and Equipment paragraph 79 - AASB 137 Provisions, Contingent Liabilities and Contingent Assets paragraph 85 - AASB 140 Investment Property paragraph 75(f) - AASB 1052 Disaggregated Disclosures paragraph 11 - AASB 1054 Australian Additional Disclosures paragraph 16

-The Local Government (Financial Management) Regulations 1996 specify that vested land is a right-of-use asset to be measured at cost, and is considered a zero cost concessionary lease.
-All right-of-use assets under zero cost concessionary leases are measured at zero cost rather than at fair value, except for vested improvements on concessionary land leases such as roads, buildings or other Infrastructure which continue to be reported at fair value, as opposed to the vested land which is measured at zero cost.
-The meas of vested improvements at fair value is a departure from AASB 16 Leases which would have required the Shire to measure any vested improvements at zero cost.
+The Local Government (Financial Management) Regulations 1996 specify that vested land is a right-of-use asset to be measured at cost. and is considered a zero cost concessionary lease.
+All right-of-use assets under zero cost concessionary leases are measured at zero cost rather than at fair value, except for vested improvements on concessionary land leases such as roads, buildings or other infrastructure which continue to be reported at fair value, as opposed to the vested land which is measured at zero cost.
+The measurement of vested improvements at fair value is a departure from AASB 16 Leases which would have required the Shire to measure any vested improvements at zero cost.

-Accounting policies which have been adopted in the preparation of this Financial report have been consistently applied unless stated otherwise.
-Except for cash flow and rate setting information, the financial report has been prepared on the accrual basis and is based on historical costs. modified, where applicable, by the measurement at fair value of selected non-current assets, financial assets and liabilities.
+Accounting policies which have been adopted in the preparation of this financial report have been consistently applied unless stated otherwise Except for cash flow and rate setting information, the financial report has been prepared on the accrual basis and is based on historical costs modified, where applicable, by the measurement at fair value of selected non-current assets, financial assets and liabilities